lerwickbrianw/Project2/README.md

 Add to order button – As a Beaver Wood Carvers store owner, I want to provide the customer with a button to add the product to the order so that they can add items to their order.

-- Task - add order button to products.ejs
+- Task - add order button to products.ejs - Complete
-- Task - update routes to insert into orders table
+- Task - update routes to insert into orders table - In Process

 ### 7. User Story Seven